Elective Courses (10 credits):

 Elective courses within the MSCSE give students the opportunity to delve further into cybersecurity applications and approaches or to explore a breadth of computer science topics.
 Samples of elective topics are shown below.
 Please note this list is not complete and should only serve as a framework for understanding possible elective options within the MS CSE curriculum.
 Elective options are dependent upon yearly scheduled course offerings, and should be chosen with the collaboration of your faculty advisor.

-CSS 579 Exploit Analysis and Response (5)
+CSS 579 Malware and Attack Reverse Engineering (5)

 CSS 553 Software Architecture (5)

 Studies the concepts, representations techniques, development methods, and tools for structuring software systems.
 Topics include domain-specific software architectures, architecture description languages, architectural styles, product line architectures, and standards.
 Combines hands-on experience designing software with an understanding of recent developments in the field.